automatic-ripping-machine/automatic-ripping-machine/README.md

 ## Features

 - Detects insertion of disc using udev
+- Auto downloads keys_hashed.txt and KEYDB.cfg using robobrowser and tinydownloader
 - Determines disc type...
   - If video (Blu-Ray or DVD)
     - Retrieve title from disc or Windows Media MetaServices API to name the folder "movie title (year)" so that Plex or Emby can pick it up